Ultraman vs. Kamen Rider: Home media

-After having been unavailable for years, it was announced in a press conference held on June 24, 2011 at the offices of Bandai that the special would be released on both DVD and Blu-ray on October 26, 2011.
+After having been unavailable for years, after the initial 1993 Laserdisc and VHS releases, it was announced in a press conference held on June 24, 2011 at the offices of Bandai that the special would be released on both DVD and Blu-ray on October 26, 2011.
 This was to celebrate the 45th anniversary of Ultraman, and the 40th anniversary of Kamen Rider.
 To be included with the release was a special interview with Susumu Kurobe who played Shin Hayata (Ultraman), and Hiroshi Fujioka who played Takeshi Hongo (Kamen Rider #1).